floralair/yavijava/README.md

 Welcome to the YAVI Java API

+Note: install Lombok from https://projectlombok.org/ into your IDE to make yavijava compile.

 ## WHAT IS YAVI JAVA API?
 It is a fork of the VI Java API which is a set of Java libraries that aim to ease the usage of VI SDK Web Services interfaces.
 It's now open-sourced under a mixed BSD license and Apache-2.0 license.